University-of-Adelaide-Bx-Masters/Bioinformatics_Overview/Practicals/fundamentals_of_bioinformatics/prac_4_readqc.md

 One limitation of this system is that if the signal from a cluster becomes too weak to detect, the instrument interprets the lack of signal as a string of high confidence **G’s**, even if the real bases are different.
 This tends to happen more often near the 3' end of reads.

-## FASTQ file format
+# FASTQ file format

 Illumina reads are stored in FASTQ files with the extension `.fq` or `.fastq`.
 These files are plain-text but are often very large so are commonly compressed using `gzip`.
 The `.gz` extension is added to signify this.
-Each read in a FASTQ file occupies 4 lines.
+Most modern bioinformatics tools can read `gzip` compressed files you should keep them compressed unless you are using a tool that specifically requires them to be decompresed.

 Let's take a look at the first 4 lines in one of our FASTQ files